-A sincere thank you to everyone for helping to make Saint Mary’s eleventh annual Research EXPO such a great success!
+Thank you all for helping to make Saint Mary’s twelth annual Research Expo such a great success!
 Panelist and attendee involvement was tremendous.
-There was an incredible variety of research shared during the three minute pitch presentations, which was a fantastic opportunity to show the broader community some of the research happening at Saint Mary’s University.
+We had a number of external organizations that virtually attended.
+There is such a wide variety of research happening at Saint Mary’s University.

-If you did not get a chance to connect with a panelist during EXPO or would like to provide feedback on the event, please contact Danielle Goodfellow in the Office of Innovation and Community Engagement at Danielle.firstname.lastname@example.org.
+If you did not get a chance to connect with faculty during Expo or would like to provide feedback on the event, please contact Danielle Goodfellow in the Office of Innovation and Community Engagement at Danielle.Goodfellow@smu.ca.

-Congratulations to Patricia Langille from the Patrick Power Library, who is this years recepient of the Staff Research Recognition Award!
+Congratulations to Danielle Boudreau from the Faculty of Science who is this year’s recipient of the Staff Research Recognition Award.

 Dr. Yigit Aydede, Economics

 Dr. Min-Jung Kwak, Geography and Environmental Studies

 Nicole Carter, Patrick Power Library